-- mediterranean, with cold and bumid winters and hot and dry summers - increased humidity, which is mainly due to the presence of mountainous bulk combined with the proximity of the closed shallow and the warm sea of the bay of the city - highest average annual temperature recorded in 1958 (21.60 °C) and lowest in 1965 (8.30 °C) - according to a future scenario for the years 2070-2100, the average monthly maximum temperature in Thessaloniki will show significant increases, especially in spring and summer - in the last years the city has become significantly more arid as the annuals rainfal was severely reduced and became more rapid - the sea level rise in the city of Thessaloniki is greater from the world average.
+- increased humidity, which is mainly due to the presence of mountainous bulk combined with the proximity of the closed shallow and the warm sea of the bay of the city according to a future scenario for the years 2070-2100, the average monthly maximum temperature in Thessaloniki will show significant increases, especially in spring and summer

+- in the last years the city has become significantly more arid as the annuals rainfall was severely reduced and became more rapid

+- the sea level rise in the city of Thessaloniki is greater from the world average.
 It is estimated that Thessaloniki, along with the Nile Delta and Venice, are the areas that are expected to face the biggest problem because of it sea level rise, as expected at its average level sea level in the Mediterranean will increase at a rate of 5 cm / decade.
 Basically it will increase by 50 cm by 2100